krisxoofoo/Pagemap-ImageWall/README.md

 ### CONFIGURATION
 You can change the look and feel of the gallery in many ways.
-Create a config.ini in the same directory as Pagemap ImageWall and check out the available Config Tags here: http://getpagemap.com/pagemap-imagewall
+Create a config.ini in the same directory as Pagemap ImageWall and check out the available Config Tags

 ### EMBEDDING
 If you want to include the script (index.php) in a custom PHP file set Config Tag [Embedded Script'] to "on" and use $set['script name'] in your script to define the path to the Pagemap ImageWall script.
 You can optional define a root path for config file and default images dir with $set['script dir'].
 Also you should set [jQuery Path] to empty (this will disable the internal script) and include the framework in your HTML head.

 ### TROUBLESHOOTING
-If you are having problems installing or using Pagemap Imagewall, please visit the project website (http://getpagemap.com/pagemap-imagewall) and read the documentation or contact us: support@getpagemap.com or post issue here: https://github.com/krisxoofoo/Pagemap-ImageWall/issues
+If you are having problems installing or using Pagemap Imagewall, please visit the project website post issue here: https://github.com/krisxoofoo/Pagemap-ImageWall/issues

 ### LEGAL INFORMATION
 Pagemap Imagewall is written by Nico Wenig